 There are at least two more of these besides Feb.~Mar.
 1995:

-Seen sold twice on Mercari: listing 1 (Front, Back, Disc), listing 2 (Front, Back, Disc)
+Seen sold twice on Mercari: listing 1 (archived, front, back, disc), listing 2 (front, back, disc)

-Seen in an old Yahoo Japan Auctions listing saved on Aucfan: listing (Front, Back, Disc)
+Seen in an old Yahoo Japan Auctions listing saved on Aucfan: listing (archived, front, back, disc)

 There is a 1992 bingo game from Hanayama called Rap de Bingo (ラップdeビンゴ) which includes a disc with the Extended Graphics logo.
-It's possible this is just a mislabeled CD+G. Barcode: 4972825192726
+It's possible this is just a mislabeled CD+G. Barcode: 4972825192726.
+Seen sold on Mercari (listing, archived, box front, contents, box back, disc) and an old YJA listing saved on Aucfan (listing, archived).

 CD+EG adds an extra video buffer, doubling the video memory from CD+G. This can be used for full 8 bit (256 color) graphics, or the two buffers can be used for independent 4 bit (16 color) images.
 When used independently, one buffer can written while the other is displaying, then they can be instantly switched.
 There is also a mode that allows the two buffers to be blended together, this can produce a dissolve effect, or one layer can be scrolled on a stationary background.